 Designed to be thorough, thought-provoking and in-depth–but not too time-consuming–this Bible study does a fantastic job of actually studying Scripture, rather than just the author’s own thoughts.
 This Bible study is perfect for both group and individual studies, and it even comes with supplementary videos, which you can access for free on the author’s website.

-Sound interesting?
-Learn more and grab your copy of “Ecclesiastes” here.
+If you’re looking for self-help Bible study books for women, learn more and grab your copy of “Ecclesiastes” here.

 By the way, “Ecclesiastes” is just one of the MANY Bible studies for women Courtney Joseph has written.
 You can also find additional books and Bible studies here: